-But since we can’t lose our salvation, some might have this question: “Does that mean it doesn’t matter how we live after we’re saved?
+Since we can’t lose our salvation, some might wonder if this means it doesn’t matter how we live after we’re saved.
 Are we free to do whatever we want?
-After all, nothing can change my salvation.”
+After all, nothing can change our salvation.

-But being saved eternally doesn’t give us license to disobey God or sin freely.
-The sins we commit as a believer result in three huge problems.
-These problems involve three parties: God, ourselves, and Satan.
-Let’s look at these problems and the unique solution to each one—the blood of Jesus.
+It’s important to know that being saved eternally doesn’t give us license to disobey God or sin freely.
+In fact, when a believer commits a sin, it results in three huge problems that involve three parties: God, ourselves, and Satan.
+Let’s look at these problems and the unique solution to each one: the blood of Jesus.

 Isaiah 59:1-2 tells us what happens when we sin: